JoRoRadar/RadarFileConverter/README.md

 A simple file for converting Shapefiles to GeoJSON files using the _geopandas_ library.
 We also convert/specify the coordinate system being used to the standard latitude/longitude system that Radar uses.
 The current read path looks for a file in the _Inputs_ file directory and outputs to the _GeoJSONFiles_ directory.

+####GeoJSON Types
+GoeJSON has multiple types of geometries that don't all have an analogous in Radar.
+Below is specified the types and the conversion done.
+- Point : circle
+- LineString : Not Supported
+- Polygon : polygon
+- MultiPoint : _multiple_ circle
+- MultiLineString : Not Supported
+- MultiPolygon : _multiple_ polygon
+- GeometryCollection : Not Supported

+#### Warnings
+**(1)** LineString, MultiLineString, and Geometry Collection are not supported simply due to either complexity or not a direct analogy in Radar.
+**(2)** Polygons can have holes in them in GeoJSON.
+This is not supported and will be ignored.
+**(3)** Due to _Antimeridian Cutting_ that GeoJSON uses, this will almost garantee issues in the resulting Radar Geofence.
+This has not been solved for.

 ### qeojson_to_radar.py
 Converts a GeoJSON file to a Radar CSV file ready to import.
 There is no specified path prefix for the GeoJSON file.
 The output CSV will be placed in the _RadarFiles_ directory.